GiftedNovaHD/C1-AI/README.md

 - **Web Interface**: A user-friendly web interface allows users to upload images for object detection and view the results directly on the webpage.
 - **DETR Model**: The DETR model, as described in the research paper, is used as the underlying AI model for object detection.
 It provides accurate and efficient results.
 - **Real-time Inference**: The tool performs real-time inference, making it suitable for a wide range of applications, including image analysis, content moderation, and more.

+## Keep in view
+Please note that this tool is still in development.
+Expect errors here and there when navigating and using the Flask framework.

 ## Getting Started